Coolcate Logo

 Famous lawman Wyatt Earp ran saloons on the side; one of them was in Tombstone, Arizona, the site of the infamous shootout at the O.K.
 Corral.
 Another famous Old West figure, “Wild Bill” Hickok, was shot from behind in a saloon in Deadwood, Dakota Territory.
 He was playing poker at the time, and his famous ‘dead man’s hand’ of eights and aces added new jargon to the gambling vernacular.

-Gambling was considered to be a normal part of everyday life on the frontier, but as Old West towns grew in size and new U.S. states were being formed around them, the law began cracking down on the lawless saloon, and gambling became an easy target.
+Gambling was a normal part of everyday life on the frontier.
+But as Old West towns grew in size and new U.S. states were being formed around them, the law began cracking down on the lawless saloon.
+And gambling became an easy target.

 Laws and Loopholes

-U.S. laws governing gambling are complicated, involving federal law, constitutional law, criminal law, regulatory law, and regional laws of states, districts, and counties.
+U.S. laws governing gambling are complicated.
+They involve federal law, constitutional law, criminal law, regulatory law, and regional laws of states, districts, and counties.
 Gambling laws have historically been decided on a state level.
 Following the wild and wooly days of the western saloons, and the Big Easy ways of New Orleans gambling, governments began cracking down on casinos and gambling establishments.

 By the late 19th century, gambling was mostly illegal in all 50 states, following a wave of public anti-gambling sentiment.
 Opponents of gambling claimed that it ruined lives and contributed to the destruction of communities through higher crime rates.